-7.31 The variances in assumptions between Dublin Airport and Steer are mainly driven by the following Level 3 items:
+7.30 The variances in assumptions between Dublin Airport and Steer are mainly driven by the following Level 3 items:

-Table 7.15: Terminal 1 New Food and Beverage Fit out (T1X) - Main Level 3 variances
+Table 7.16: Terminal 1 New Food and Beverage Fit out (T1X)

-7.32 We requested the build-up rates, but the response simply stated that it was based on feasibility estimates from previous projects undertaken.
-Dublin Airport has confirmed that it has not included the fit out of the space in its estimate.
+Item Variance % of total variance Dublin Airport rate Steer rate F&B refurbishment, grey box construction costs only.
+Reda acted Cost Informa ition € 1,000 has not included the fit out of the space in its estimate.
 On the basis that the new F&B facility is being created within the existing terminal the unit rate for the works appears to be too high even allowing for the fact that Dublin Airport has confirmed that preliminaries are included within the rate at 20% of the construction cost.
 We have reduced this rate accordingly.